 • Minimum text size: 10 pt.

-• Consider the possibility of varnish shifting relative to the print by 0.3 mm.
+• Allow for possible varnish shift relative to print by 0.3 mm.

 • Selective varnish looks best on elements up to 4 mm wide.
-On larger surfaces (e.g., 5x5 mm), there may be irregularities on the varnished areas.
+On larger areas (e.g. 5x5 mm), surface irregularities may occur in varnished areas.

-• For high-volume orders or when the varnished area exceeds 15% of the surface, the execution time may be extended.
+• For high-volume orders or when the varnished area exceeds 15% of the usable area, production time may be extended.

 Varnish thickness: 10-15 microns.